 As part of contractual agreements with clinical agencies, all Nursing students must fulfill the requirements.
 All requirements must remain current throughout the program.
 It is important to note that the clinical agency contract agreements are not negotiable in their requirements.
 Students who do not have documentation that evidences acceptable criminal background history, negative drug screen, immunization and health clearance will not be accepted at the site.
-Students who are unable to receive vaccination due to medical or religious reasons will be required to sign a waiver accepting responsibility.
-Many clinical facilities require all students and faculty to be fully vaccinated prior to their rotations, therefore limiting possible clinical assignments.
-Such limitations will not waive the requirement for clinical experience needed for graduation.
+Students who are unable to receive the COVID-19 vaccination due to medical or religious reasons will be required to sign a waiver accepting responsibility and acknowledgement of limitations on possible clinical assignments.
+Such limitations will not waive the requirement for clinical experience needed for graduation, therefore resulting in dismissal from the program.